barrucadu/dejafu/README.markdown

 nondeterminism.

-This package provides a class of monads for potentially nondeterministic concurrency, with an interface very much in the spirit of `Par`, but slightly more relaxed.
-Specifically, `MonadConc`'s `IVar` equivalent, `CVar`s, can be written to multiple times.
+This package provides a class of monads for potentially nondeterministic concurrency, with an interface in the spirit of GHC's normal concurrency abstraction.

 The documentation of the latest developmental version is [available online][docs].